 Cholera symptoms and early signs

 Cholera symptoms typically manifest swiftly, often catching individuals off guard.
 The most common indications include severe diarrhoea, vomiting, and leg cramps.
-As the infection progresses, dehydration sets in rapidly, resulting in a sunken appearance of the eyes, a dry mouth, and excessive thirst.
+As the infection progresses, dehydration sets in rapidly, resulting in sunken eyes, a dry mouth, and excessive thirst.
 Recognising these symptoms early is paramount for prompt intervention and treatment.
 Without timely medical care, cholera can become fatal within hours.
 Public health organisations stress the importance of awareness campaigns so that communities know when to seek medical help.

 Understanding - Cholera: A - Guide - To - Symptoms, - Treatment, - and - Prevention